Aetherspace/green-stack-starter-demo/packages/@aetherspace/styles/README.md

 - No pseudo elements like `hover:` or `last-child:`
 - No special CSS syntax like `@keyframes`
 - No blend modes, or filters or other fancy image stuff
-- No `@media`, but we have added an SSR-supported alternative (see next section)
+- No `@media`, **but we have added an SSR-supported alternative** (see next section)

 A lot of these are getting worked on in a [React-DOM for Native RFC](https://github.com/react-native-community/discussions-and-proposals/pull/496) though, and may be added in the near future.

 ## Responsive Design + Media Query Support for SSR

-The main reason you might want to use Aetherspace’s way of styling is that it addes media query support when server-rendering your `react-native` components.
+The main reason you might want to use Aetherspace’s way of styling is that it adds media query support when server-rendering your `react-native` components.
 So far, this was not possible due to `react-native-web` not supporting media queries out of the box.

-Luckily, we have your back:
+Luckily, aetherspace has your back:

 ```tsx
 // Responsive utility classes are mobile first, e.g.